 - March Of The Penguins Study

 ‘A film that audiences of all ages will enjoy, although it is particularly suited to primary school and lower secondary school students.
 Teaching and learning activities have been developed to assist teachers of students in the middle years to promote the achievement of a variety of learning outcomes across the discipline based areas of Science, Humanities, Society and Environment, Human Society and its Environment, English, The Arts’.
+Free and downloadable.

 Multiple sections covering from his trips to Antarctica through the present conservation efforts to maintain his huts.